AppQuality/chrome-crowdy/README.md

 - filter the data, hiding some recordings;
 - delete some data: press on the bin icon on the right of each ojbect, then click "Delete selected".

 If you encounter a bug of the extension, please report it using the bug icon on the bottom-right.

 This extension works on the following browsers:
 - Chrome;
 - Edge.

+# Post-usage

+If you want to read the .json file in a way that doesn't imply reading all the objects, you can use our dashboard.
+To see how to use it, select the branch "docs".